pbloem/language-models/README.md

 # Model 2: Word level RNN language model

 This is basically the same as the previous model, but instead of treating language as a sequence of characters, we treat it as a sequence of _words_.
 This means we can use a much simpler RNN (one layer will be enough), but it also means that the dimension of the input sequence is much bigger.
-Previously, we had about 100 possible input tokens, and we could simply model text as a sequence of [one-hot vectors].
+Previously, we had about 100 possible input tokens, and we could simply model text as a sequence of [one-hot vectors](https://machinelearningmastery.com/why-one-hot-encode-data-in-machine-learning/).
 Since we will have about 10000 different words, it pays to pass them through an _embedding layer_ first.
 This layer embeds the words into a low dimensional space (300 dimensions in our example), where similar words can end up close to each other.
 We learn this embedding together with the weights of the RNN.

 ## notes